 - cognitive difficulties, such as forgetfulness and lack of concentration (fibro fog),

 - chest wall pain,

 - Exercise and getting enough sleep are very important in the management of fibromyalgia.
 Taking medications can help relieve the pain.

-- There is no test to detect fibromyalgia.
-When a physician suspects fibromyalgia, sometimes tests are necessary to exclude other medical conditions.
+- The fact is there is no test to detect fibromyalgia.
+When a health care professional suspects fibromyalgia, sometimes tests are necessary to exclude other medical conditions.

 What is fibromyalgia?

-Fibromyalgia is a chronic pain condition that affects 4% of the population of the United States.
-Fibromyalgia commonly affects the muscles and ligaments and usually has been present for years when a physician diagnoses the condition.
+Fibromyalgia syndrome is a chronic pain condition (not a type of arthritis) that affects 4% of people in the United States.
+The pain syndrome commonly affects the muscles and ligaments and usually has been present for years when a health care professional diagnoses the condition.
 Fibromyalgia was formerly known as fibrositis.